 Understanding how Cloud Volumes ONTAP uses cloud storage can help you understand your storage costs.

-Cloud Volumes ONTAP uses AWS and Azure volumes as back-end storage.
-It sees these volumes as disks and groups them into one or more aggregates.
+Cloud Volumes ONTAP uses cloud provider storage as disks and groups them into one or more aggregates.
 Aggregates provide storage to one or more volumes.

 Several types of cloud disks are supported.
-You choose the disk type when creating volumes and the default disk size when you deploy Cloud Volumes ONTAP.
+You choose the disk type when you create a volume and the default disk size when you deploy Cloud Volumes ONTAP.